We provide this information as general legal information but not as legal advice.

-The California Homemade Food Act (AB 1616) created a new category of food production called a cottage food operation, which is the only type of food business that can use a home kitchen for processing food for sale to the public in California.
+The California Homemade Food Act (AB 1616) created a new category of food enterprise in California called a cottage food operation, which is the only type of food business that can use a home kitchen for processing food for sale to the public in California.
 The types of foods that a cottage food operation can sell are limited to “non-potentially hazardous foods,” which are foods that are unlikely to grow harmful bacteria or other toxic microorganisms at room temperature.
 The list of foods includes:

 Baked goods, without cream, custard, or meat fillings, such as breads, biscuits, churros, cookies, pastries, and tortillas.

 Chocolate-covered nonperishable foods, such as nuts and dried fruits.

 Granola, cereals, and trail mixes.

 Jams, jellies, preserves, and fruit butter that comply with the standard described in Part 150 of Title 21 of the Code of Federal Regulations.